Party Wall Schedule of Condition

 3) To dissent the works and concur with the appointment of an Agreed Surveyor

 4) To dissent the work and appoint a different surveyor to that proposed by the Building Owner.

 Clearly the first option to consent is self explanatory and so in this Blog post we are going to discuss the second option, namely to consent to the works and to require a schedule of condition to be undertaken.

 The first point to be clear about, if you have received a party wall notice from your neighbour, is to understand that even if you consent to the works, you will still have the protection of the Party Wall Etc Act 1996in the event that the neighbours works cause damage to your property.
 These redress measures are detailed in Section 10 of the Act.

 The Schedule of Condition is the report which is compiled by the Surveyors following a visit to the property and an inspection of all areas which could conceivably be affected by the neighbours proposed works.
 It will generally be a circa 20 page report with lots of photos and descriptive text.

 The aim of it is to provide a thorough and accurate view of the condition of the neighbours property prior to the commencement of the building works.
 Consequently, it makes life much easier at the end of the construction phase to determine whether any damage has occurred during the construction phase so that the surveyors need only to determine whether the development works have caused the damage rather than whether the damage was pre-existing.

 In our professional opinion, Owners are well advised to request a schedule of condition if they are minded to consent to the works.
-The cost for a standalone report is generally around £200 plus VAT and is typically paid for by the Owner who wishes to undertake the works.
+The cost for a standalone report is typically paid for by the Owner who wishes to undertake the works.